Administration of Justice Act 1970

 The Administration of Justice Act 1970 (c.
-31) is a UK act of Parliament.
-Section 11 reforms the Debtors Act 1869 by further restricting the circumstances in which debtors may be sent to prison.
+31) is an act of the Parliament of the United Kingdom.
+Section 11 reforms the Debtors Act 1869 (32 & 33 Vict. c.
+62) by further restricting the circumstances in which debtors may be sent to prison.
 Section 40 includes a number of provisions forbidding creditors such as debt collection agencies from harassing debtors, including: